sivakumar-mahalingam/LocalScribe/README.md

 # LocalScribe

+LocalScribe is a private, offline speech-to-text web application.
+Powered by Python, Flask, and the Vosk toolkit, it allows you to transcribe audio directly in your browser without sending any data to the cloud.
+It features a simple, chatbot-style UI for easy recording and transcription, making it a secure tool for converting voice to text on your local machine.

-# Setup Instructions for Offline Speech-to-Text Web App
+## Setup Instructions for Offline Speech-to-Text Web App

 Follow these steps carefully to run the application on your local machine.